22 Examples of Customer Retention Strategies That Actually Work

 By putting the customer first and offering these solutions free of cost, Classy Curlies has been able to build trust with customers and retain them.

-Whether they opt for the latest DIY kit or they're a faithful reader of the DIY blog, odds are a new customer will find something at Classy Curlies that'll keep them coming back for more.
+Whether they opt for the latest DIY kit or they‘re a faithful reader of the DIY blog, I believe new customers can find something at Classy Curlies that’ll keep them coming back for more.

 17. Form a community around your product or service.

-Establishing a following for your product or service can encourage prospective customers to join in on the benefit.
+Establishing a following for your product or service can encourage prospective customers to join in on the benefit of an active community.

 Customer Retention Strategy Example: Flo